ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/nonconjugate.md

 Dropping the assumption of joint independence would require initializing messages for `m` and `p` without guarantees of convergence.
 Read more about factorization constraints in the [Constraints Specification](@ref user-guide-constraints-specification) guide.

+!!! note
     The `ProjectedTo` structure is defined in the `ExponentialFamilyProjection` package.
 To fully explore its capabilities and hyper-parameters, we invite you to read the detailed [documentation](https://github.com/ReactiveBayes/ExponentialFamilyProjection.jl).

 ### Initialization